kamleshkumarverma1986/apna-react/README.md

 It's again React Fiber Object (JS Object) which have some properties (like: child, parent, alternate) which denote to other fibers and so on.
 So basically React Fiber have some hierarchy (like child, parent, sibling) and that hierarchy is called Fiber Tree.
+And this Fiber Tree is known as Virtual DOM

 # History: